ARTFL-Project/text-pair/README.md

 Note that TextPair will only run on 64 bit Linux and MacOS.
 Windows will NOT be supported.

+We do offer a Docker image for TextPAIR (or you can build the image from the Dockerfile provided in the repository).
+See below for more details.

 #### Dependencies

 -   Python 3.6 and up